Language and Page Formatting Options

-When configuring a virtualized environment in Red Hat Enterprise Linux 8 (RHEL 8), you should not enable the
+When configuring a virtualized environment in RHEL 8, you should not enable the

 nmi_watchdog kernel parameters, as the virtualized environment may trigger a spurious soft lockup that should not require a system panic.